Description

 Impact

-In the Linux kernel, a flaw in the igc driver causes a page fault during a shutdown of an XDP application that had requested transmit timestamps.
-When the link remains up, stale XDP socket metadata is accessed by the interrupt handler, leading to a kernel panic and a system crash.
-The fault results in a denial of service, affecting the availability of the affected host, but does not directly compromise confidentiality or integrity.
+The Linux kernel contains a defect in the igc network driver that triggers a page fault during shutdown of an XDP application that has requested transmit timestamps.
+When the network interface link remains active, stale XDP socket metadata is accessed by the interrupt handler after the TX ring has been closed, which causes the kernel to crash with a BUG message and lose all service.
+The crash denies availability of the affected host; the description does not mention any direct compromise of confidentiality or integrity, so the impact is limited to service interruption.

 Affected Systems